 But the public would be hard-pressed to know which Justice Department attorneys have crossed ethical or legal lines because OPR, as a matter of policy, doesn’t release identifying information in its reports.

 “The lack of transparency insulates the Justice Department from meaningful public scrutiny,” said Danielle Brian, POGO executive director.
 “Our findings raise serious concerns that the Attorney General’s Office isn’t aggressively overseeing or disciplining its bad apples.”

 POGO’s report includes the following recommendations to improve transparency and accountability at the Justice Department:

 - Notifying relevant state bar authorities of prosecutorial misconduct.

-- Posting findings of professional misconduct online for public inspection, including details of wrongdoing and what corrective and disciplinary actions were taken.
+- Posting findings of professional misconduct online for public inspection, including details of wrongdoing and what corrective and disciplinary actions taken.

 - Empowering the DOJ Office of the Inspector General to investigate misconduct by DOJ attorneys.

 A bipartisan bill introduced today by Sen. Mike Lee (R-Utah) would address one of those recommendations by amending federal law to give the DOJ Inspector General jurisdiction to investigate allegations of wrongdoing against DOJ attorneys.
 Sens.
 Charles Grassley (R-Iowa), Lisa Murkowski (R-Alaska) and Jon Tester (D-Mont.) are co-sponsors.